 After working for a long time for the style bible Wallpaper, she decided to become a freelance journalist when she had her first baby, Tallis.
-This was an opportunity to let her raise her child during the week and perform as journalist during the evenings and week-ends.
-She also contributes in different new projets like La Petite Mag magazine.
+This was an opportunity to let her raise her child during the week and perform as a journalist during the evenings and weekends.
+She also contributes in different new projects like La Petite Mag magazine.
 Apphia is actually expecting her second baby and she is the JOSEFINA of our February issue!

 Apphia, you're becoming a mom for the second time.

 Some things are ridiculously similar, like the dreaded pregnancy insomnia and my very own 'Internal Kicking Machine' which seems to come to life at night, just when I'm trying to get some sleep.
 Thankfully my husband is now used my nightly wrestling matches with the pillows and the sight of my huddled up figure sleeping on all fours with the duvet and pillows scrunched up under me (the only position I find comfortable most of the time!).
 But a lot of things are also different.
 Pregnancy the second time round has been much more 'colourful' – it now involves trying to keep up with my very own energiser bunny of a toddler as well!
 Tallis just turned two and I have her at home with me full time whilst juggling freelance work on the side, so it's harder to fit things in like pregnancy yoga and all that general 'resting' that everyone tells you to do!
 I also only had morning sickness up until about 13 weeks with Tallis but had it until 25 weeks with this pregnancy, so I had a sneaking suspicion that baby no. 2 was going to be a boy.
 True to mother's intuition, we're having a little boy!
 I do generally feel more relaxed about everything this time round as I've done it all before, which is a lovely feeling.
 In a blink of an eye I'm now 8 months gone, and I still don't think I've had enough time to process the fact our little boy is joining our family imminently.